ibm-cloud-docs/assistant/create-search-skill.md

     See [Tips for collection field selection](#field-tips) for help.

     You must choose a value other than `None` for at least one of the options.

+    If no options are available from the drop-down fields, you might need to give {{site.data.keyword.discoveryshort}} more time to finish creating the collection.
+Otherwise, your collection might not contain any documents or might have ingestion errors that need to be addressed first.

 1. In the preview pane, enter a test message to see the results that are returned when your configuration choices are applied to the search.
 Make adjustments as necessary.